 Grape seed oil

 Grape seed oil is made from grape seeds that are left over from wine production.
-Its taste is very neutral and characterised by its light color and an aroma similar to wine.
+Its taste is very neutral and characterized by its light color and an aroma similar to wine.
 Grape oil is an excellent source of vitamin E, which has antioxidant properties.
 It is widely used in salad dressings, mayonnaise and as the base in oil infusions of garlic, rosemary and other herbs and spices.
 It may also be used in pancakes, waffles and other baked goods.

 We guess this one needs no introduction!
 Olive oil is produced by pressing whole olives.
 You probably already use it for cooking, dressings and frying.
 It is rich in phytonutrients, iron, vitamin K, vitamin E and antioxidants.
 The downside is that it takes longer time for your body to break it down.
 In other words, it takes a bit longer to feel the effect from the CBD.
 Additionally, its characteristic and strong taste makes it less relevant to use as a CBD carrier oil.

 A natural oil derived from the sunflower plant. known, as the happy flower making them the perfect gift to bring joy and a smile to someone's day.
 It's also a great carrier oil!
 Sunflower oil contains lecithin which is said to help your CBD take effect faster and be more effective.
 Sunflower oil has a mild taste and variety of health benefits.
 It’s rich in vitamins, high in good fats, and can even withstand hot temperatures.
 It's usually colourless and tasteless.
 If you're allergic to coconut (in MCT oil) this can be a good alternative.

 Avocado lovers rejoice!
 Avocado oil is an edible oil pressed from the fruit of the Persea americana (